haozhaoyun/medford/README.md

 Theory of Operation
 ------------------
-The jsonToRfd library works by traversing the MEDFORD JSON data recursively and mapping JSON properties to appropriate RDF terms using predefined namespaces.
+The json2Rdf library works by traversing the MEDFORD JSON data recursively and mapping JSON properties to appropriate RDF terms using predefined namespaces.
 It identifies major tokens, such as "code," "data," "journal," etc., and creates RDF triples accordingly.
 It also handles minor tokens, such as "ref," "primary," and "copy," to provide additional information about the triples.

 The library follows a two-step process: